2003 Tampa Bay Buccaneers season: Week 15: Houston Texans

-Week 16: Atlanta Falcons (lost 28–30)
+Week 16: Atlanta Falcons

 While still mathematically alive for the playoffs, the Buccaneers needed a victory over division rival Atlanta.
 A pitiful first half saw Brad Johnson throw two interceptions, and the Falcons jumped out to a 27–7 lead at halftime.
 Fans were heard booing the team as they went into the locker room at the half.

 With just under four minutes remaining in regulation, Tampa Bay trailed 30–14.
 Falcons' T. J. Duckett fumbled on first & goal at the Tampa Bay 4 yard line, and the Buccaneers recovered.
 Four plays later, Johnson connected to Keenan McCardell for a 76-yard touchdown.
 A two-point conversion trimmed the score to 30–22.

 Tampa Bay recovered an onside kick, and scored another touchdown with 34 seconds remaining.
 A second two-point conversion would have tied the game, and forced overtime.
 The pass failed, and Tampa Bay was eliminated from playoff contention, losing the game 30–28 to the Falcons.

 Just six days before the game, former Buccaneers general manager Rich McKay was named the president and general manager of the Falcons.
 He spent the game in the visitor's press box, and presided over the Falcons' defeat of Tampa Bay.

-Week 17: at Tennessee Titans (lost 13–33)
+Week 17: at Tennessee Titans

 After being eliminated from the playoffs, the Buccaneers traveled to take on the Titans in a largely meaningless game.
 Brad Johnson and Shaun King shared quarterback duties, but neither seemed able to get into a rhythm, throwing a combined 4 interceptions.

 With the loss, Tampa Bay finished 7–9, and missed the playoffs for the first time since 1998.